robert-altmiller/terraform_template/README.md

 #### **** IMPORTANT *** Do the same steps above in 'step 3' for the 'my-workspace-dev' Databricks workspace.

-#### Once you have completed all these steps above you will be ready to run this Terraform template out of the box.
+#### Once you have completed all these steps above you will be ready to run this Terraform template out of the box with no modifications.

 ### Appendix